 Administration Assistant (Former Employee) – Belleville, ON – 6 May 2013

 My position was supposed to be for maternity leave for a current employee.
 I was not given much time for training and the job was very demanding.
 Training period could have been longer.
 My co-worker was not as accommodating to the information required for training.

-got to know real estate brokers and bought a house.
+Got to know real estate brokers and bought a house.

-Receptionist (Current Employee) – Edmonton, AB – June 15, 2016
+Receptionist (Current Employee) – Edmonton, AB – 15 June 2016

 Working as a receptionist at Royal LePage is very fun and upbeat.
 You'll always have something to do and won't get bored.
 The people that work at the office are very friendly and nice; the boss is an amazing and friendly person.

-Receptionist (Former Employee) – North Bay, ON – May 8, 2016
+Receptionist (Former Employee) – North Bay, ON – 8 May 2016

 This job was great I worked one day a week, Saturdays from 9 till 3.
 I would answer phone calls, update the powerpoint slideshow and their facebook pages.
 I learned how to professionally answer the phone and questions.
 I also had to learn to file listing in the right order.
 My manager was great, she was always happy to see me and happy to be at work.